|

 just south of the city of Nevers in Burgundy where it meets the Loire

-in the village of Magny-Cours, and just
+in the village of Magny-Cours, just

 off the A7 motorway, the race course